 - Inform the professor of what was witnessed.

-- Inform the provost of what was witnessed.
+- Inform the Office of the Provost of what was witnessed.

 - Inform Community Expectations and Restorative Practices of what was witnessed.